 There is no maximum amount of wages subject to the Medicare tax.
-For 2018, the maximum wages subject to the Social Security tax (the 6.2% amount) is \$128,400.
+For 2018, the maximum wages subject to the Social Security tax (the 6.2% amount) was \$128,400.
+For 2019, the amount increases to \$132,900.

-The church must withhold the lay employee's share of Social Security and Medicare taxes from each wage payment.
+The Episcopal employer must withhold the lay employee's share of Social Security and Medicare taxes from each wage payment.
 Simply multiply each wage payment by the applicable percentage above.
 Special tables in IRS Publication 15 help in making this computation.
 Wages of less than \$100.00 per year paid to an employee of an exempt organization are exempt from these taxes.